kwdaniels/tidy-data/README.md

 * y_train.txt: raw activity numbers, each row corresponding to a raw measurement row in X_train.txt
 * subject_train.txt: raw subject numbers, each row corresponding to a raw measurement row in X_train.txt

-##How it works test
-* main point 1
-  * sub point 1a
-  * sub point 1b
-* main point 2

 ## How it works
 Detailed comments of the import, tidying, aggregation, and output operations are included within the run_analysis.R script itself.

-* In summary, the script does the following:
+In summary, the script does the following:

 * Read the measure column names, then clean them up to be valid for R dataframes
   * Use make.names to change special characters to periods (.) and enforce unique columns names
   * Use gsub to collapse three periods (...) and two periods (..) down to one (.) for readability
 * Read the activity labels table and set the column names to activityNum and activityLabel
 * Read the test tables and associated activity numbers and subject numbers, naming the columns appropriately
   * Assign descriptive measure column names to test measures table
   * Assign activityNum column name to test activity table
   * Assign subject column name to test subject table
 * Read the training tables and associated activity numbers and subject numbers, naming the columns appropriately
   * Assign descriptive measure column names to training measures table
   * Assign activityNum column name to training activity table
   * Assign subject column name to training subject table
 * Combine the activity and subject tables with the measures tables, then combine the two measures tables
-* Narrow down the columns to subject, ActivityName, and standar deviation/mean columns
+* Narrow down the columns to subject, ActivityName, and standard deviation/mean columns
 * Get the activity labels by merging meanStd with activityLabels data frame, keying on activityNum
 * Remove the activityNum column
 * convert the subject from int to factor in order to perform aggregation